A 12-Step Approach to Protecting Data and Securing Your Network

 - Install the latest security updates/patches to your operating system.

 - Implement a cloud-based email security system to capture spam, block phishing scams, and stop threats before they ever make it to your mail server.

 - Implement a secure DNS solution that can protect your business beyond its perimeter.

 - Implement a hybrid solution that combines an on-site backup system that synchronizes real-time with a secure cloud-based storage system, providing maximum protection and quick restoration in the event of a disaster.

 - Periodically test the backup system so you are 100% certain it’s working.

 - Document a disaster plan to ensure your entire team understands what to do in the event of catastrophe.

 Ensuring the areas above are addressed on an ongoing basis should keep your company’s network and data secure.
-To learn more about this approach and how it can help protect your business, request a no-obligation assessment.
+To learn more about this approach and how it can help protect your business, contact us today.